parkersfly/coffee-delivery/README.md

 <br />

-## Funcionalidades
+## Features

-- Listagem de produtos (cafés) disponíveis para compra
+- Listing of products (coffees) available for purchase
-- Adicionar uma quantidade específicas de itens no carrinho
+- Add a specific quantity of items to the cart
-- Aumentar ou remover a quantidade de itens no carrinho
+- Increase or remove the quantity of items in the cart
-- Formulário para o usuário preencher o seu endereço
+- Form for the user to fill in their address
-- Exibir o total de itens no carrinho no Header
+- Display the total number of items in the cart in the header
-- Exibir o valor total da soma de itens no carrinho multiplicados pelo valor
+- Display the total value of the sum of items in the cart multiplied by their price

 <br />

-## Stack utilizada
+## Stack

 - React
 - Typescript